 In response to that Board resolution, community members in the GNSO, ccNSO and ALAC began to organize a joint working group at the Singapore meeting in Jun-2011.
 The Working Group invited the GAC to participate and welcomes GAC response to this draft advice.

 The Consumer Trust, Choice, and Competition Working Group was chartered first by the GNSO Council on [date].
-It was intended that the Charter could also be formally endorsed by ALAC and ccNSO, but their endorsement was not a requirement for participation in the Working Group.
+It was intended that the Charter [link] could also be formally endorsed by ALAC and ccNSO, but their endorsement was not a requirement for participation in the Working Group.

 In drafting its charter, the Working Group understood that its work was to produce advice for consideration by GNSO, ccNSO, GAC and ALAC, each of whom was asked for advice as part of the Board resolution discussed above.
 Each AC/SO may act independently on the Working Group’s draft advice, and may endorse all, part, or none of the draft advice as it decides how to respond to the Board resolution.